openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethodengine.md

 on(type: 'keyboardShow'|'keyboardHide', callback: () => void): void

-Enables listening for a keyboard event.
+Enables listening for a keyboard visibility event.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.MiscServices.InputMethodFramework